Sammy Braybrooke

-Samuel Charles Braybrooke (born 12 March 2004) is an English professional footballer who plays as a midfielder for club Newport County, on loan from club Leicester City.
-He has previously played on loan for Dundee.
+Samuel Charles Braybrooke (/en/; born 12 March 2004) is an English professional footballer who plays as a midfielder for club Leicester City.
+He has previously played on loan for Dundee, Newport County, and Chesterfield.

 Early and personal life

 From Wigston, his father is a coach in nearby Oadby for the Oadby Owls.
 It was at the Owls where Braybrooke was spotted by Leicester scout Bill Ward playing at the age of six.
 After this he joined the Leicester Academy.
 He attended Wigston Academy.

 Club career

+Leicester City

 Braybrooke was revealed to have signed a new professional contract with Leicester City in February 2022, running into 2024.
 Braybrooke was first named as part of the Leicester City match day squads as a substitute for Premier League matches in October 2022.
 At the time he was England under-19 captain and had been appearing regularly for Leicester City's under-23 team, as well as appearing on the substitutes bench in the UEFA Europa League.
 Prior to that he had also captained England under-18s.
 Leicester manager Brendan Rodgers has described him as "an outstanding player".
 Braybrooke has stated that training regularly with the first team and learning from players such as James Maddison, Youri Tielemans, and Wilfred Ndidi has allowed him to develop his skills.

 Braybrooke made his professional debut on 8 November 2022 in the EFL Cup against Newport County.
 On 1 February 2023, he announced that he had suffered an anterior cruciate ligament injury and "will be out for a long period of time".